Vision-Proprioception Fusion with Mamba2 in End-to-End Reinforcement Learning for Motion Control: Experiments

-All baselines are trained with the same PPO algorithm, domain randomization strategy, and curriculum schedule, and are evaluated under identical experimental conditions.
-Where applicable, the same proprioceptive and depth encoders, along with the same token width, are reused to minimize confounding effects from differences in representation size.
+To ensure a fair and diagnostic comparison, all baselines are trained with the same PPO algorithm, domain randomization strategy, and curriculum schedule, and are evaluated under identical experimental conditions.
+Wherever applicable, models share the same vision encoder, proprioceptive encoder, policy head, observation preprocessing pipeline, and training hyperparameters.
+This controlled setup isolates the effect of multi-modal input and the fusion and temporal modeling backbone, ensuring that observed performance differences can be attributed specifically to these factors rather than to differences in training or implementation. }